cni-iisc/vaccine_allocation/README.md

 * Clone the repository.
 * To run the closed loop control with 66% vaccine efficacy:
   * Extract closed_loop/May01_run/AgeDistrictMatrix.zip and run closed_loop/May01_run/100000/run.py
+  * Run closed_loop/copy_initial_results.py
   * Change directory to closed_loop/controls/
-  * Extract Output_0.zip and copy this to all sub-directories.
   * Run reset_configs.py, run.py, and merge_outputs.py in this order.
-* To run the closed loop control with 33% vaccine efficacy:
+* To run the closed loop control with 33% vaccine efficacy, change 'VaxEfficacy=0.33' in the configuration file AgeDistrictConfigurationPopulationProportional under May01_run/100000/ and controls/[budget] where budget belongs to 100000, 133000, ... , 400000, and repeat the above steps.
-  * Extract closed_loop/May01_run_33_vaxefficacy/AgeDistrictMatrix.zip and run closed_loop/May01_run_33_vaxefficacy/100000/run.py
-  * Change directory to closed_loop/controls_33_vaxefficacy/
-  * Extract Output_0.zip and copy this to all sub-directories
-  * Run reset_configs.py, run.py, and merge_outputs.py in this order.

 ## Steps to generate plots
 * Change the directory to get_results/plots.